Warriors squander 31-point lead, Clippers tie series at 1-1

 Cousins was scheduled to undergo an MRI exam after the injury in just his second career playoff game following a nine-year wait.
 The big man returned in January from a nearly year-long absence following surgery for a torn left Achilles tendon.

-His status for Game 3 on Thursday at Staples Center is in serious doubt.
+He won't play in Game 3 on Thursday at Staples Center and Cousins' entire postseason is in serious doubt.

 Cousins hobbled to the locker room at the 8:09 mark of the first quarter.
 At the 8 1/2-minute mark Cousins stole the ball from Patrick Beverley in the back court and tried to retrieve the loose ball when went down in front of the Golden State bench and grabbed at his left quad.